History of the European Cup and UEFA Champions League: Spanish dominance (2008–2018)

-2009 to 2011 – Guardiola's Barcelona dominate, Mourinho's Internazionale treble, and Manchester United's two UCL finals against Barça
+2009 to 2011 – Guardiola's Barcelona dominate, Mourinho's Inter Milan treble, and Manchester United's two UCL finals against Barça

 Manchester United's players look on as their Barcelona counterparts receive their winners' medals.

 En route to the final, Barcelona overcame Chelsea in a controversial semi-final when Andrés Iniesta scored for Barcelona in London in injury time, advancing them to the final on away goals.
 The other semi-final saw Arsenal face Manchester United, with United winning the first leg 1–0 then winning the second leg in London 3–1, advancing through on a 4–1 aggregate scoreline.
 On 27 May 2009, Barcelona overcame Manchester United at the Stadio Olimpico in Rome, winning 2–0 with goals from Samuel Eto'o and Lionel Messi.
 This made Barça the first team from La Liga to win a domestic cup, domestic league, and European Cup treble.
 This was made all the remarkable by the fact that it was coach Pep Guardiola's first season in charge, with just one year as coach of the B team as previous experience.
 At age 38, Guardiola, who also won the title as a player with Barça in 1992, became the youngest coach ever to lead a team to the trophy.

 In 2010, for the first time in five years, no English teams were featured in the semi-finals (three English teams were in the semi-finals for each of the past three seasons before), with Manchester United and Arsenal both being eliminated in the quarter-finals.
-Internazionale stunned Barcelona with a 3–1 win in Milan in the semi-final first leg, holding them to 1–0 the second leg, thus advancing through.
+Inter Milan stunned Barcelona with a 3–1 win in Milan in the semi-final first leg, holding them to 1–0 the second leg, thus advancing through.
 Bayern Munich defeated Lyon 4–0 on aggregate to advance to the final.
-On 22 May 2010, Internazionale, coached by José Mourinho, beat Bayern 2–0 at the Santiago Bernabéu, becoming the first and so far only Italian team to win the continental treble.
+On 22 May 2010, Inter Milan, coached by José Mourinho, beat Bayern 2–0 at the Santiago Bernabéu, becoming the first and so far only Italian team to win the continental treble.

 On 28 May 2011 at Wembley Stadium in London, Barcelona beat Manchester United for a second final in three years.
 The Catalans dominated the match, winning 3–1 with goals from Pedro, Lionel Messi and David Villa, securing their fourth Champions League title.
 Wayne Rooney scored for Manchester United to level the score going into half-time.
 This marked Barcelona's fourth title overall and third title in six seasons (2005–06 to 2010–11).